Automated Regional Justice Information System

 Regional crime maps provide incident data for all criminal cases, arrests, and citations in San Diego County.
 Maps can be viewed in either satellite or road map view.
 To search, enter an address or a location in the ‘Search’ box and select a date range.
 The crimes will be compiled in a report format and shown as a graph, which can be shared and useful for Neighborhood Watch groups.
 The system also provides links to crime prevention services at local police agencies.
 Subscribe to get automated email alerts of crimes in your neighborhood.

-Data for the regional crime mapping system is provided by reports taken by police agencies in San Diego County, including: the San Diego County Sheriff (contract cities and unincorporated areas), the nine city policy departments in the County (Carlsbad, Chula Vista, Coronado, Escondido, El Cajon, La Mesa, National City, Oceanside, San Diego), and the San Diego Harbor Police.
+Data for the regional crime mapping system is provided by reports taken by police agencies in San Diego County, including the San Diego County Sheriff (contract cities and unincorporated areas), the nine city policy departments in the County (Carlsbad, Chula Vista, Coronado, Escondido, El Cajon, La Mesa, National City, Oceanside, San Diego), and the San Diego Harbor Police.